Bago River

 In 1608, the Portuguese mercenary Filipe de Brito e Nicote, known as Nga Zinka to the Burmese, plundered the Shwedagon Pagoda.
 His men took the 300-ton Great Bell of Dhammazedi using elephants and forced labour.
-De Brito's intention was to melt the bell down to make cannons. but it fell into this river when he was carrying it across.
+De Brito's intention was to take the bell across the Bago river to melt it down to make cannons.
+But the bell's weight proved too heavy for the raft, which broke and the bell went to the bottom of the river.